Pieces of a Woman (2020)

 For me, the central problem in this movie was the relationship between Martha and Sean.
 I just didn’t understand why they were together, mainly because they weren’t well-defined as characters.
 The storytelling often felt light on specifics.
 The movie opens with Sean, a construction worker, leaving a building site near a body of water, but it took me a while to figure out that they were supposed to be in Boston (it was filmed in Montreal).
 The class differences between Martha and Sean were repeatedly highlighted but as far as I could tell, Martha’s professional-seeming job was never described.
 I only really got to know her through her clothing choices (stylish and minimal) and her wealthy and imperious mother (Ellen Burstyn) who tries to solve every problem with money.
 Despite the clunky writing, Burstyn came through as the most real person in the movie.
 Sarah Snook appears, playing a version of her Succession character, Shiv—which is fine—but she felt like she came from a different universe.
 There were times when Sean’s struggles with addiction also felt tacked-on, as if it were supposed to explain his character’s personality.

-Still, there were many interesting and emotionally complex scenes, and the first passage–the long birthing sequence–proved to be a powerful narrative anchor, one that gave the movie a certain gravity, even when the screenplay faltered.
+Still, there were many compelling and emotionally complex scenes, and the first passage–the long birthing sequence–proved to be a powerful narrative anchor, one that gave the movie gravity, even when the screenplay faltered.
 I also appreciated the cinematography, especially the way the camera moved through interior spaces.
 Instead of going in for a close-up during scenes of conflict, it often pulled back to frame the scene, or darted around to come at it from a different angle.
 It was as if the camera was always trying to put things in a larger perspective, to show us that eventually, these characters would come out on the other side of their pain.